krzysztof-pietrzyk/R_Solver/documentation/03_Dictionary_of_Terms.md

-\page DOC_Dictionary Dictionary of Concepts
+\page Dictionary Dictionary of Terms

 # A